An iterative formula for the Kostka-Foulkes polynomials: Introduction

 \section{Introduction}

-The Kostka-Foulkes polynomials $K_{\lambda\mu}(t)$ associated to a pair of partitions $\lambda, \mu$ have figured prominently in representation theory and algebraic combinatorics.
-It was conjectured by Foulkes \cite{F} that $K_{\lambda\mu}(t)$ are positive integral polynomials in terms of some charge statistics, and proved by Lascoux-Sch\"utzenberger \cite{LS} using plectic monoinds.
-Lusztig also proved the Foulkes conjecture using the geometric method \cite{L}, as the Kostka-Foulkes polynomials appear as certain Kazhdan-Lusztig polynomials for type $A$.
-This in turn essentially determines the character table for the general linear group over the finite field \cite{G}.
-In combinatorics, $K_{\lambda\mu}(1)$ calculates the number of tableaux of shape $\lambda$ with weight $\mu$, which give the dimension of irreducible representations of the symmetric group and also determine the character of the irreducible representations of the special linear Lie algebras.
+The Kostka-Foulkes polynomials $K_{\lambda\mu}(t)$ associated to a pair of partitions $\lambda, \mu$ have figured prominently in representation theory and algebraic combinatorics (cf. \cite{DLT, Ki2}).
+They have arisen in the context of character theory of the general linear group over the finite field \cite{G} in terms of the Hall-Littlewood polynomials \cite{Lit}.
+Foulkes \cite{F} conjectured that $K_{\lambda\mu}(t)$ are positive integral polynomials, which was proved by Lascoux-Sch\"utzenberger \cite{LS} using plactic monoids.
+Lusztig later proved the Foulkes conjecture using geometric method \cite{L} by identifying $q^{n(\mu)-n(\lambda)}K_{\lambda\mu}(q^{-1})$ as the affine Kazhdan-Lusztig polynomials of type $A$.
+It was also proved using crystal graphs \cite{NY}.
+More generally it is a special case of the positivity of the $(q, t)$-Kostka-Foulkes polynomials \cite{H}.
+The Kostka-Foulkes polynomials also calculate some fusion products for flag manifolds \cite{Ke}.
+In combinatorics, $K_{\lambda\mu}(1)$ counts the number of tableaux of shape $\lambda$ with weight $\mu$, which is the dimension of the irreducible representation of the symmetric group and also determines the characters of the irreducible representations of the special linear Lie algebras.

-Kostka-Foulkes polynomials can be computed theoretically in several ways.
-The first combinatorial algorithm is Lascoux-Sch\"utzen\-ber\-ger's charge statistic which shows that the Kostka-Foulkes polynomials are positive integral polynomials.
-Using Kostant partition function, Kostka-Foulkes polynomials are given inductively by symmetrizing over the symmetric groups \cite[Ch.
+Theoretically the Kostka-Foulkes polynomials can be expressed in several ways.
+The first combinatorial formula is Lascoux-Sch\"utzen\-ber\-ger's charge statistic which shows that the Kostka-Foulkes polynomials are positive integral polynomials.
+In terms of Kostant's partition function, Kostka-Foulkes polynomials are given inductively by symmetrizing over the symmetric group \cite[Ch.
 3]{M}.
-Kirillov and Reshetikhin have derived a combinatorial formula for the Kostka-Foulkes polynomials \cite{KR} via the Bethe Ansatz.
-Other combinatorial formulas \cite{GT} have been derived since the introduction of the Macdonald symmetric functions.
-However, it is well-known that none of these algorithms are practical and operational to calculate the Kostka-Foulkes polynomials as they involve hundreds and thousands of combinatorial fillings of the tableaux or summation over $n!$ terms.
-The recent important Haglund-Haiman-Loehr statistics \cite{HHL} for the more general Macdonald polynomial also shows the positivity and it is more or less similar to the charge statistics when specialized to the Hall-Littlewood case.
+Kirillov and Reshetikhin have derived a combinatorial formula \cite{KR} via the Bethe Ansatz.
+Other combinatorial formulas \cite{GT, Ki1, HKO, DS} have been derived since the introduction of the Macdonald symmetric functions.
+The Kostka-Foulkes polynomials can also be expressed in terms of crystal graphs \cite{NY}, which also shows the positivity.
+The Haglund-Haiman-Loehr statistic \cite{HHL} for the general Macdonald polynomial obviously implies the positivity in one-parameter case.
+Recently a positive combinatorial formula is known for the symplectic Kostka-Foulkes polynomial \cite{DGT}.